-I have a firm belief that in the world of bodyweight fitness pull-ups are a big deal!
-They develop and strengthen an iron forged upper body, be it in the application of new calisthenics [tricks and gimmicks] or old calisthenics [basics only].
-Both of these styles require you to work with pullups religiously if quality results are what you seek.
+In the calisthenics realm, pull-ups are the best exercises to grow back and biceps muscles!
+They develop an iron forged upper body, be it in the application of new calisthenics like Street Workout or old calisthenics, meaning basic high rep training.
+Both of these styles require you to work with pullups religiously if growing impressive back and biceps is what you seek.

-Whether you want to train for strength in your arms or for gaining muscle mass in your biceps and back, you will have to do pull-ups with consistency, week after week, month after month to achieve your goals.
-Honestly speaking, I have changed my physique and strength levels quite a lot with pull-ups.
+Honestly speaking, I have changed my physique and strength levels remarkably with pull-ups.
 However, one thing has remained the same and that is my workout structure.
 I have always kept my routines very simple and centered on the basics.

 For me, there were no progression steps in terms of learning new exercises.
 This comes in the field of progressive calisthenics and maybe new-school calisthenics.
-I kept everything basic and occasionally I tested myself with harder variations and maybe added weight as well.
-However, all of my pulling strength comes from doing bodyweight pull-ups and not vice versa.
+I kept everything basic and occasionally I tested myself with harder variations and maybe added weights as well.
+However, all of my pulling strength comes from doing bodyweight pull-ups:

-After one year of bodyweight training, I was able to lift a lot more than before.
-When I added some weight to my pull-ups, I realized how strong I had gotten.
+One year of continuous training was enough to test myself with external weights and realize after how strong I had gotten.
 By doing compound movements you become stronger regardless of the type of resistance used.
 It can be bodyweight pull-ups or weighted pull-ups.
-It doesn’t matter, because you will progress with either method as long as you work your way through them.

 You can progress following this strategy:

-- Increase the number of total sets done in a workout.
-This will increase your overall volume.
+- Increase the number of total sets done in a workout

 - Integrate the second pull-up routine.
-Strength is a skill and it needs to be trained often for it to grow faster.
-With this, you can double the volume of repetitions per week.
+Strength is a skill and it needs to be trained often for it to grow faster

 This was the way I used to make progress and it worked big time.
-I built a lot of muscle and strength with this sort of training, which can be termed as high-volume.
-Now, I want to give you the exercises that I have been using since the beginning of my fitness journey to this present day.
-They should be like gospel for you:
+I built a lot of muscle and strength.
+Now let’s move to the exercises required:

 1. Wide Grip Pull-Ups

-This is one of toughest basic variation.
-It will engage your whole back muscles, but the lats and shoulders predominantly.
+This is one of the toughest basic variations.
+It will engage your whole upper body.
 I usually put it at the beginning of my training and then I gradually move to an easier pull-up exercise.
-At the start, this variation might be very hard or almost impossible for some people.
-In this case, place the hands a bit closer and do them with a regular grip.
-In time, try to perform as many reps as possible of this great variation.
+At the start, this variation might be very hard or almost impossible.
+In this case, use a rubber band and help yourself a little.
+By decreasing the tension, it will allow you to train your strength for that particular pattern and grip.

 3. Regular Pull-Ups